On this page

 Simulating iOS on Windows isn’t easy.
 Apple limits its development tools, so you can only use tools like Xcode and the iOS Simulator on macOS.

 Even though developers often search for an iOS simulator for Windows or an iPhone simulator for Windows, but these alternatives usually don’t work as well as Apple’s official tools.
+Searches for an iPhone simulator for Windows hit the same wall: Apple ships the simulator only inside Xcode on macOS.
 Here’s why:

-While some developers try using Android-type simulators or browser-based tools, these often aren’t enough for iOS app testing without Mac access, especially for tasks like debugging or checking how the app performs on real devices.
+While some developers try using Android-type simulators or browser-based tools, these often aren’t enough to test an iOS app on Windows, especially for tasks like debugging or checking how the app performs on real devices.

 To run iOS on a Windows computer, you can: